-Unforeseen Supply losses
+Unforeseen supply losses

-This section considers unforeseen supply losses; sudden and significant unplanned reductions from a supply terminal or sub-terminal, capable of materially contributing to within day linepack depletion.
-To compensate, a combination of additional supplies elsewhere on the network, as well as from the affected sub-terminal itself (after supplies are restored) are then required.
-Causes of such a loss can include, but are not limited to, offshore production problems (e.g. bad weather), a fault at a particular terminal (e.g. an unforeseen plant failure) or inbound out of specification gas (e.g. a flow reduction caused by a Terminal Flow Advice).
+Unforeseen supply losses are a sudden, significant and unplanned reductions from a supply terminal or sub-terminal that can contribute to a within day linepack depletion.
+To compensate for such an event, a combination of additional supplies from elsewhere on the network, as well as from the affected sub-terminal itself (after supplies are restored) are required.
+Causes of such a loss can include, but are not limited to:

+offshore production problems (e.g. bad weather)

+a fault at a terminal (e.g. an unforeseen plant failure)

+supply gas out of specification (e.g. a flow reduction caused by a Terminal Flow Advice).

-For the purposes of this analysis no assumptions are made regarding the cause of the loss, the results being applicable to all supply loss scenarios.
-The resultant linepack depletion caused by such a loss could result in an inability to meet minimum required pressures.
-To mitigate this risk, this section describes National Grid’s methodology for modelling severe supply losses for use in network analysis.
+For the purposes of this analysis no assumptions are made regarding the cause of the loss.
+Therefore, results are applicable to all supply loss scenarios.
+The linepack depletion, caused by such a loss, could result in an inability to meet minimum required pressures.
+To mitigate this risk, we model severe supply losses for use in network analysis.

-The methodology consists of:
+The methodology comprises:

-Building a supply loss model capable of replicating the pertinent features of real supply losses on the network.
+building a supply loss model capable of replicating the pertinent features of real supply losses on the network.

-Choosing appropriate values for the model parameters such that the features of the losses (e.g. magnitude, duration etc.) and subsequent network resilience are sufficient for the agreed requirements.
+choosing appropriate values for the model parameters such that the features of the losses (e.g. magnitude, duration etc.) and subsequent network resilience are sufficient for the agreed requirements.

 The model

-Figure E3 schematically illustrates a general model for a single supply loss from a given supply point and the associated model parameters.
-The model is chosen to encompass all the behaviours of a real supply loss pertinent to the GPOS.
+Figure 9 schematically illustrates a model for a single supply loss from one supply point and the associated model parameters.
+The model is chosen to encompass all the behaviours of a real supply loss pertinent to the Gas Planning and Operating Standards (GPOS).
+Figure 10 illustrates an actual supply loss that occurred in 2017.